HAProxy acts as an API gateway in front of your application servers, providing cross-cutting security.

 Attackers use bots to launch large, coordinated assaults against APIs.
 Bots automate the tedium of hacking.
 They can repeatedly invoke an API function to fetch all of the stored data; They can try endless combinations of values for a function’s parameter list, seeking the key that unlocks a vulnerability; They can attempt to inject code into as many endpoints as possible.

 A bot does the boring work of hacking so that a human doesn’t have to.
 APIs are easy targets for bots because they are meant to be consumed by software anyway.
-There’s no web UI to get around, no text boxes to find and fill out, no buttons to click.
+There’s no web UI to get around, no text boxes to find and fill out, and no buttons to click.
 An API is meant to be used by the machines.

 HAProxy comes with mechanisms for detecting whether a client is behaving badly.
 In our blog post Bot Protection with HAProxy, we give examples of bots that make thousands of requests to unique URLs in order to scan your service for vulnerabilities.
 Other bots will call the same URL many times, such as to try to brute force their way past your authentication mechanisms.